Friday, September 11, 2015

 ** Just steam first layer for 10 minutes and then place the second layer on top of the first one changing its angle a bit and then steam for 15-20 minutes.
 This is to ensure that all the patholis get evenly steamed.
 If you place them in rows all together in one go sometimes the center ones will not get proper steam due to which they may not get cooked properly.
 When done remove and put them gently on a plate and allow to cool to room temperature.

-** "Apple Patholi/Apple Dumplings on Turmeric Leaves" is done and ready to be served.
-Serve patholi topped with fresh homemade ghee after offering to God for Naivedyam and enjoy with family and friends.
-A very tasty steamed dumpling that is very famous in my community prepared by large when these leaves are in season.
-Do try out the various dishes in the Blog and if possible do give me a feed back, It will help me do that much more.
-This patholi is not the traditional one though the method is same, I have tweaked adding in apple puree for a change, for the traditional one do use the option and you will get many different varieties there too.
+** Do try out the various dishes in the Blog and if possible do give me a feed back, It will help me do that much more.
+This patholi is not the traditional one though the method is same, I have tweaked adding in apple puree for a change.
+I have already shared the traditional patholi and a few other variations to which all i am sharing a common link below, just browse through for more options and enjoy them in your home.

 No comments: